• About Us

 Shakedown at the Kiddie Painting

-On his mini-tour, Dan happened upon a lighthearted exhibition of elementary school artwork posted on a wall.
+On my mini-tour, I happened upon a lighthearted exhibition of elementary school artwork posted on a wall.
 The theme appeared to be “draw a picture of what the post office means to you.”
 Sunny images of postmen walking with their mailbags were hung aside remarkable sketches of postal clerks.
 The drawings were well done and looked likely to end up on a series of stamps someday.

 Not five seconds later, two men dressed in drab mono-color security wear approached him.